BLOG

 Consider the “Ideal Customer Profile” (ICP) definition.

-• Role Approach: The Fractional CMO looks at the data and tells sales, “Target healthcare CIOs.”
+• Role Approach: The Fractional CMO looks at the data and tells sales, “Target healthcare CIOs.”.
 Sales targets them for three months.
 Then the CMO leaves, and sales drift back to targeting everyone.

-• System Approach: The Fractional CMO builds a “Gatekeeper Protocol” in the CRM.
-No lead can be marked as “Qualified” unless it meets the ICP criteria.
+• System Approach: The Fractional CMO builds a “Gatekeeper Protocol”.
+In the CRM.
+No lead can be marked as “Qualified”.
+Unless it meets the ICP criteria.
 The sales comp plan is adjusted so that commissions are zero for non-ICP deals.

 In the System Approach, the definition of the ICP is hard-coded into the company’s infrastructure.
 It requires no ongoing willpower or leadership presence to enforce.
 It becomes “the way we do things here.”